jeanbourgain8/jeanbourgain8.github.io/output/posts/Collector Connects/what-are-latest-developments-in-nano-technology/index.md

-.. title: What are latest developments in Bio-technology ?
+.. title: What are latest developments in Nano-technology ?
-.. slug: what-are-latest-developments-in-bio-technology
+.. slug: what-are-latest-developments-in-nano-technology
-.. date: 2021-11-03 15:22:34 UTC+05:30
+.. date: 2021-11-03 15:24:34 UTC+05:30
 .. tags: sci-tech
 .. category: upsc